 - he or she will get a certain result for your case;

 - anything that cannot be supported by fact (e.g. they’re “the best”);

 - case results without proper disclaimer.

-With little structure regarding what we can and can’t say in our ads, lawyers tend to go too far with the scope of their ad campaigns.
-There are many ways to advertise – straightforward, wacky, and shocking.
-Some of these may work for certain lawyers and practices, while others may not.
+With little structure regarding what we can and cannot say in our ads, lawyers tend to go too far with the scope of their ad campaigns.
+There are many ways to advertise – straightforward, wacky, shocking.
+Some of these may work for certain lawyers and practices while others may not.
 What remains the same is that an advertisement only tells you what the lawyer thinks you need to know – not the information you really need if you’re looking for the best way to find a lawyer.

 Ben’s Advice on the Best Way to Find a Lawyer